messageformat/messageformat/docs/api/icu-messageformat-1.mf1tomessage.md

 # mf1ToMessage() function

-> This API is provided as a preview for developers and may change based on feedback that we receive.
+> This API is provided as a beta preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

 Compile an ICU MessageFormat 1 message into a [MessageFormat](./messageformat.messageformat.md) instance.

-A runtime provided by [getMF1Runtime](./icu-messageformat-1.getmf1runtime.md) is automatically used in these instances.
+A runtime provided by [getMF1Functions](./icu-messageformat-1.getmf1functions.md) is automatically used in these instances.

 **Signature:**